Site icon The Comical Colon

 2. Global Genes

 This amazing organization is always sharing new information about rare disease research and advocacy.
-They host multiple annual summits, have a full-fledged resource hub, and even have a patient portal that you can customize with what you want to learn about!
+They host multiple annual summits, have a full-fledged resource hub, and even have a patient community you can join.

 3. Rare Disease Day Website